zchyde/brooklinebooksmith.com/_events/2017-01/jason-diamond-in-conversation-with-isaac-fitzgerald-and-a-screening-of-the-breakfast-club---searching-for-john-hughes-or-everything-i-thought-i-needed-to-know-about-life-i-learned-from-watching-80s-movies.md

 ---

-This event includes a screening of *The Breakfast Club*.
+**This event includes a screening of&nbsp;*The Breakfast Club*.**

-For all fans of John Hughes and his hit films such as *Sixteen Candles* and *The Breakfast Club*, comes Jason Diamond’s hilarious memoir of growing up obsessed with the filmmaker’s movies.
-In *Searching for John Hughes*, Jason tells how a kid from a broken home in Chicago found comfort in the likewise broken lives seen in Hughes’ oeuvre.
+For all fans of John Hughes and his hit films such as&nbsp;*Sixteen Candles*&nbsp;and&nbsp;*The Breakfast Club*, comes Jason Diamond’s hilarious memoir of growing up obsessed with the filmmaker’s movies.
+In&nbsp;*Searching for John Hughes*, Jason tells how a kid from a broken home in Chicago found comfort in the likewise broken lives seen in Hughes’ oeuvre.
 Following the movie Jason will appear in conversation with author Isaac Fitzgerald (*Knives & Ink*).

 #### Tickets are available through the Coolidge Corner Theatre: [Coolidge.org](http://www.coolidge.org/films/breakfast-club-0)